 Why You Should Definitely Visit Antalya

 Of course, the beaches that are located near the city probably play a big part in this.
-In total, the entire Antalya region has an impressive 600 kilometers of coastline; there also hides one or the other extremely popular sandy beach with guests.
+In total, the entire Antalya region has an impressive 600 kilometres of coastline; there also hides one or the other extremely popular sandy beach with guests.

 You can also visit numerous interesting sights in this beautiful Turkish city.
 In fact, the eighth-largest city in Turkey is so versatile that with you certainly at no time boredom arises.